graphprotocol/rfcs/rfcs/0003-mutations.md

 * _Mutation State_: The state of a mutation being executed.
 Also referred to in this document as "_State_".
 It is an aggregate of the core & ext states (see below). dApp developers can subscribe to the mutation's state upon execution of the mutation query.
 See the `useMutation` examples below.
 * _Core State_: Default properties present within every mutation state.
 Some examples: `events: Event[]`, `uuid: string`, and `progress: number`.
 * _Ext State_: Properties the mutation developer defines.
 These are added alongside the core state properties in the mutation state.
 There are no bounds to what a developer can define here.
 See examples below.
 * _State Events_: Events emitted by mutation resolvers.
 Also referred to in this document as "_Events_".
-Events are defined by a `key: string` and a `payload: any`.
+Events are defined by a `name: string` and a `payload: any`.
 These events, once emitted, are given to reducer functions which then update the state accordingly.
 * _Core Events_: Default events available to all mutations.
 Some examples: `PROGRESS_UPDATE`, `TRANSACTION_CREATED`, `TRANSACTION_COMPLETED`.
 * _Ext Events_: Events the mutation developer defines.
 See examples below.
 * _State Reducers_: A collection of state reducer functions.